 This job can be related to law if you’d like to begin building your professional resume, but it doesn’t have to be!
 You’ll have plenty of time and opportunity to join a legal job during the summers between your law degree, so feel free to pick up any job that interests you!

 Of course, over one summer, you won’t make enough to cover a significant amount of your tuition, but you can use this money to cover your textbooks, food, or personal expenses!
+Any extra cash can help make the high costs of law school more manageable.

 If you feel nervous about joining law school and want to gain experience in the field beforehand, you can spend your summer pursuing a legal internship.
 You can search for these opportunities at local law firms, organizations, or universities.